DIPlib/diplib/changelogs/diplib_next.md

   as specific instances.
 These are used to handle a buffer that a JPEG or PNG file can be written into by `dip::ImageWriteJPEG()` and `dip::ImageWritePNG()`.

+- Added `dip::Framework::Projection()` as a public function.
+Previously it was hidden in the library for internal use only.
+This framework function simplifies the creation of projection operations, and forms the basis of functions such as `dip::Mean()` and `dip::Maximum()`.

 ### Changed functionality

 - The `compressionLevel` argument to `dip::ImageWritePNG()` changed from `dip::uint` to `dip::sint`, allowing for